ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/archive-nodes/index.md

 sidebarDepth: 2
 ---

-An archive node is an instance of an Ethereum client with configuration to build an archive of all historical states.
+An archive node is an instance of an Ethereum client configured to build an archive of all historical states.
 It is a useful tool for certain use cases but might be more tricky to run than a full node.

 ## Prerequisites {#prerequisites}

-You should understand concept of [Ethereum node](/developers/docs/nodes-and-clients/), [its architecture](/developers/docs/nodes-and-clients/node-architecture/). [sync strategies](https://ethereum.org/en/developers/docs/nodes-and-clients/#sync-modes).   practices of [running](/developers/docs/nodes-and-clients/run-a-node/) and [using them](/developers/docs/apis/json-rpc/).
+You should understand the concept of an [Ethereum node](/developers/docs/nodes-and-clients/), [its architecture](/developers/docs/nodes-and-clients/node-architecture/), [sync strategies](https://ethereum.org/en/developers/docs/nodes-and-clients/#sync-modes), practices of [running](/developers/docs/nodes-and-clients/run-a-node/) and [using them](/developers/docs/apis/json-rpc/).

 ## What is an archive node